-he great violinist Jascha Heifetz once remarked that we should always be happy when performing.
-After all, if things are going well, we should be happy that we’re having a good day.
+There’s a quote attributed to the violinist Jascha Heifetz1, in which he says that we should always be happy when performing.
+After all, if things are going well, we should be happy that things are going well.
 And if things are going badly, each note we play gets us closer to the end, so we should be happy about that too.

-That said, it’s still no fun to be stuck on stage, feeling like we’re laying an egg.
-Cringing at each botched shift, garbled run, and cracked note.
-Which of course just leads to a downward spiral of negativity and increasingly uninspired playing, as a tiny part of us curls up into a ball and dies on the inside, wondering why we even bother to try.
+Still, it’s no fun to be stuck on stage when we’re having one of those bad days.
+Cringing at each botched shift and cracked note.
+Which just leads to a downward spiral of negativity and increasingly uninspired playing, as a part of us starts to seriously entertain the idea of stopping and walking off stage…

-Of course, a week or month (or decade) later, we screw up the courage to listen to a recording of the performance, and are pleasantly surprised by how decent we sound.
-How the horrible things we were initially mortified by, are barely noticeable, and how many nice moments there are that we didn’t even remember.
+Of course, a week or month (or decade) later, when curiosity gets the better of us and we screw up the courage to listen to a recording of the performance, it’s often pleasantly surprising how decent we sound.
+How we can’t even find the horrible things that we were initially mortified by, and how many nice moments there are that we didn’t even remember.

 Dress rehearsals vs. concert performances

-To learn more about how we perceive the quality of our performances, an interdisciplinary group of researchers ran a study involving 21 undergraduate and graduate-level piano students.
+To learn more about how we perceive the quality of our performances, an interdisciplinary group of researchers ran a study involving 21 undergraduate and graduate-level piano students (Masaki et al., 2011).

 Each student was videotaped doing a complete run-through of their repertoire in two different situations – a dress rehearsal and a performance (not something contrived specifically for the study, but a real honest-to-goodness performance they would have had to give anyway).